 Firstly, as this is an evolving technology there is no agreed universal standard for a common delivery of the solution.
 Basically without a common standard, solutions are limited to work on a specific browser.
 Further, any updates to the browser may limit the WebAR experience.

 Another point of consideration is that WebAR relies entirely on downloading each experience as triggered.
 Equally important limitations in file size and low bandwidth for users limit the experience.

-In reality WebAR certainly has its place and the continued efforts to standardise the structure and meet an agreeable specification that all developing parties can agree to work within for a common application base will continue.
-That said there is a growing base of WebAR solutions primarily linked to specific browser platforms, but still providing the capabilities of AR experiences within defined limits.
+WebAR has its place and the continued efforts to standardise the structure and meet an agreeable specification will continue.
+There is a growing base of WebAR solutions linked to specific browsers delivering AR experiences within defined limits.

-Richer, Immersive Experiences Are Still the Domain of Native Augmented Reality Apps
+Richer, Immersive Experiences Are Still the Domain of Native AR Apps

-And this is where native apps really score.
-With a custom created AR App, you have more control over not only which type of devices have access to the content for the best experience, but also over offering an option for offline use as well by embedding the AR experiences within the App itself where required.
+With an AR App, you have more control over which type of devices have access to the content for the best experience.
+Another key point is offering embedded AR experiences for a total offline experience.

-Moreover, Apps can offer much richer user data and insights, that help you refine your AR campaign and improve upon it.
-With reference to the Dreemar Blog on Augmented Reality Analytics, analytical feedback as an example provides a wealth of user based interactive data that is a corner-stone of developing the next campaign and AR experiences.
+Moreover, Apps offer much richer user data and insights that help refine and improve future AR campaigns.
+Augmented Reality Analytics provide a wealth of user based data that is a corner-stone of developing future campaigns.
+Analytics is unique to the Dreemar solution.